 Decentralized Permissionless Infrastructure for Self-Sovereign Identity

-Internet of People (IOP) provides a Decentralized Access Control framework (DAC) based on W3C standards to provide SSI solutions, store schemas, decentralized IDs (DIDs), keys, rights and proof timestamps on a ledger for public verification, keeping verifiable claims (VCs) off-ledger.
+Internet of People (IOP) provides a Self-Sovereign Identity framework based on W3C standards to provide SSI solutions, store schemas, decentralized IDs (DIDs), keys, rights and proof timestamps on a ledger for public verification, keeping verifiable claims (VCs) off-ledger.